laurelch/rendering/experiences.md

     Don't get frightened for all the available softwares out there!

-    Understanding one suitable 3D software may be enough for all steps in the pipeline.
+    Understanding one suitable 3D software may be enough for all steps in the process.

     You will get comfortable (and even excited!) to explore different tools after you can produce something you have imagined in yourself for years.